Seanleehub/musicWebsite/README.md

 # musicWebsite

-Simple music website made using HTML and CSS
+Simple music website made using HTML, CSS and Javascript